GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 Maintenance of tests with different database technologies can be a nightmare when using specific database features.
-That's why in this article we'll use TestContainers with Docker Compose to build some solid, reliable and maintainable tests.
+That's why in this article we'll use _TestContainers_ with _DockerCompose_ to build some solid, reliable and maintainable tests.
 The complete code of the application is here [github.com/GaetanoPiazzolla/testcontainers-docker-compose](https://github.com/GaetanoPiazzolla/springboot-testcontainers-docker-compose).

 ## The Application

-The application is a simple Spring Boot application that uses a PostgresSQL database, with a single REST controller that returns a list of users from the database, initialized using [Liquibase changelog](https://github.com/GaetanoPiazzolla/springboot-testcontainers-docker-compose/blob/master/liquibase/changelog/db.changelog.xml).
+The application is a simple _SpringBoot_ application that uses a _PostgreSQL_ database, with a single REST controller that returns a list of users from the database, initialized using [Liquibase changelog](https://github.com/GaetanoPiazzolla/springboot-testcontainers-docker-compose/blob/master/liquibase/changelog/db.changelog.xml).